Late-night dancing on a quiet Brooklyn street

 An easy hang to start -- or end -- your night

 Having risen from the ashes of a dive bar devastated by fire, this ever-cool hangout dates back to 1999 -- as does some of its music.
-Phoenix endures as a top spot to meet Tinder dates, assemble your crew, or just dance your work week worries away at a Friday night party.
+The Phoenix endures as a top spot to meet Tinder dates, assemble your crew, or just dance your work week worries away at a Friday night party.
 The cool downtown crowd livens up with the occasional drag performance or DJ set.
-Happy hour specials ($2 Bud Light from 4-8pm) make this a solid pregame spot, especially since you might end up right back here at the end of the night.
+Daily happy hour specials from 4-8pm make this a solid starting point, offering $2 Bud Lights and $4 well drinks, wines, and domestic beer bottles for your pregaming pleasure.

 A high-energy, real-life ladies’ Tinder